History of Multan: Ancient era

+Multan was conquered and included in the province of Arachosia by Achaemenid ruler Darius the great in 500 BC era.
+At the time Multan was part of Gandharan civilization.

 Greek Invasion (327-325 BC)

-Multan was ruled by the various native empires before the invasion of Alexander the Great.
-It is said that when Alexander was fighting for the city, a poisoned arrow struck him, making him ill and eventually leading to his death.
+Multan was ruled by various native empires before the invasion of Alexander the Great.
+It is said by some historians that when Alexander was fighting for the city, a poisoned arrow struck him, making him ill and eventually leading to his death.
 The exact place where Alexander was hit by the arrow can be seen in the old city premises.
 The noted Chinese traveller Huen Tsang visited Multan in 641.